AdobeDocs/audience-manager.es-ES/help/using/reporting/report-sampling.md

 ---
-description: Resumen de la metodología de muestreo utilizada para algunos informes, tasas de error de muestreo y lista de informes que devuelven información basada en datos muestreados.
+description: A summary of the sampling methodology used for some reports, sampling error rates, and a list of reports that return information based on sampled data.
 seo-description: A summary of the sampling methodology used for some reports, sampling error rates, and a list of reports that return information based on sampled data.
 seo-title: Data Sampling and Error Rates in Selected Audience Manager Reports
 solution: Audience Manager
-title: Muestreo de datos y tasas de error en informes de Audience Manager seleccionados
+title: Data Sampling and Error Rates in Selected Audience Manager Reports
 uuid: 3d8bd764-a9da-40f1-8794-54304457bb9a
 feature: Reporting Reference
 exl-id: 0b7f9423-0859-4fa8-926b-e4858eed2294
 TQID: https://experienceleague.adobe.com/VGqto9hCroCmKygXvwZNOiAYnsV9CmdPzAoEvKnkV90
-product_v2:
-  - id: df80eeb1-8d72-467e-b0df-9d51c7d3a0a1
+product_v2: id: df80eeb1-8d72-467e-b0df-9d51c7d3a0a1
-feature_v2:
-  - id: a99472c1-6aae-4c7a-8aa0-f60636369620
-  - id: d8f86c1e-15ad-457f-9d6f-5e756573fad4
+feature_v2: id: a99472c1-6aae-4c7a-8aa0-f60636369620id: d8f86c1e-15ad-457f-9d6f-5e756573fad4
-subfeature_v2:
-  - id: a2c6d65b-635d-4454-a9cc-9771ed501bb4
-  - id: a49258d4-867f-4130-b875-d72c001bdf6c
-  - id: ec0be1ae-7ea9-4f62-869a-963a97d2edc1
+subfeature_v2: id: a2c6d65b-635d-4454-a9cc-9771ed501bb4id: a49258d4-867f-4130-b875-d72c001bdf6cid: ec0be1ae-7ea9-4f62-869a-963a97d2edc1
-topic_v2:
-  - id: aa2f3246-cb95-4b30-8899-fdf7d73550cc
+topic_v2: id: aa2f3246-cb95-4b30-8899-fdf7d73550cc
-source-git-commit: 395823e4876ddac1f56af10a1b110b60ff6f88a4
+source-git-commit: f2fdbb191013b0bcb9bdab0529e3b7f3c872fd54
 workflow-type: tm+mt
-source-wordcount: 449
+source-wordcount: 451
-ht-degree: 0%
+ht-degree: 1%

 ---

-# Muestreo de datos y tasas de error en informes de Audience Manager seleccionados{#data-sampling-and-error-rates-in-selected-audience-manager-reports}

-Resumen de la metodología de muestreo utilizada para algunos informes, tasas de error de muestreo y lista de informes que devuelven información basada en datos muestreados.
+# Data Sampling and Error Rates in Selected Audience Manager Reports{#data-sampling-and-error-rates-in-selected-audience-manager-reports}

+A summary of the sampling methodology used for some reports, sampling error rates, and a list of reports that return information based on sampled data.

-## Proporción de muestreo de datos {#data-sampling-ratio}
+## Data Sampling Ratio {#data-sampling-ratio}

-Algunos informes de [!DNL Audience Manager] muestran los resultados basándose en un conjunto muestreado de la cantidad total de datos disponibles.
-La proporción de datos muestreados es 1:54.
-En el caso de los informes que utilizan datos de ejemplo, los resultados se basan en 1 registro de cada conjunto de 54 registros.

-Estos informes utilizan datos estadísticos muestreados porque necesitan una enorme cantidad de potencia de cálculo para generar resultados.
-El muestreo ayuda a lograr un equilibrio entre la reducción de las demandas informáticas, el mantenimiento del rendimiento del sistema y la obtención de resultados precisos.
+Some [!DNL Audience Manager] reports display results based on a sampled set of the total amount of available data.
+The sampled data ratio is 1:54.
+For reports that use sampled data, this means your results are based on 1 record out of every set of 54 records.

+These reports use statistical sampled data because they need a tremendous amount of computing power to generate results.
+Sampling helps strike a balance between reduced computational demands, maintaining system performance, and providing accurate results.

 <!--